quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 method_notes/uniform_grid.md
 ```

-Both use the same input-driven contract:
+All method settings are keyword-only.
+Both integrators use the same contract:

 ```python
 meanfi.FermiSimplex(nk=4096)